Parameter-free Optimal Rates for Nonlinear Semi-Norm Contractions with Applications to $Q$-Learning: Proof Outline

+with $t(0) = t_1$ and $t(\ell)= t(\ell-1) + \kappa -1.$ To bound $\p{\Gamma_{t_1:t_2}},$ we then bound each block.
 To get the latter, block $Y_\ell$ is decomposed into a contractive part---bounded using the semi-norm contraction, and a remainder part---bounded using the geometric mixing (Assumption \ref{a: SA.noise}).
-In particular, we write